 The Keep Source Element Name attribute works specifically on an element-to element copy operation, and is not applicable for any other type of copy operation.
 Process Developer validates that the root elements are valid against their XML schema or WSDL definition, without performing validation on an entire variable, since the destination element may be only one of many elements in the variable.
 This type of copy operation requires that the source and destination elements be part of the same schema substitution group.
 A substitution group allows elements to be substituted for other elements.
-For an example, see Copy Operation Query and Expression Examples.
+For an example, see "Copy Operation Query and Expression Examples" on page 169.

-• Preference setting for validating input/output message variables For details, see Simulation Preferences.
+• Preference setting for validating input/output message variables For details, see "Simulation Preferences" on page 414.